SachinJalan/SachinJalan.github.io/docs/index.md

 ### Uniaxial Stress

-In this example stress is applied to a body simulated by a set of particles and stress is measured on the particles.
-Following is the analysis of stress on the body simulated by the diff-MPM library:
+In this example stress is applied unidirectionally to a body simulated by the MPM solver and stress is measured on the body.
+The body is simulated by a set of particles and a single element 2-D mesh.
+The input files for generating the result can be found [here](https://github.com/geoelements/diffmpm/tree/main/benchmarks/2d/uniaxial_stress).
+Following is the analysis of stress on the body:

 ![Uniaxial Stress](a2.png)
 ### Uniaxial Particle Traction

-In this example traction is applied to a body simulated by a set of particles and stress is measured on the particles.
+In this example traction is applied to a body simulated by the MPM solver and stress is measured on the body.
+The body is simulated by a set of particles and 3 element 2-D mesh.
+The input files for generating the results can be found [here](https://github.com/geoelements/diffmpm/tree/main/benchmarks/2d/uniaxial_particle_traction).
 Following is the analysis of stress on the body simulated by the diff-MPM library:

 ![Uniaxial Particle Traction](a3.png)
 ### Uniaxial Nodal Forces

-In this example nodal forces are applied to node 0 and MPM simulation is run on it.
-Following is the analysis of stress on the body simulated by the diff-MPM library:
+In this example uniaxial nodal force is applied on the body simulated by the MPM solver and stress is measured on the body.
+The body is simulated by a set of particles and a 3 element 2-D mesh.
+The input files for generating the results can be found [here](https://github.com/geoelements/diffmpm/tree/main/benchmarks/2d/uniaxial_nodal_forces) Following is the analysis of stress on the body simulated by the diff-MPM library:

 ![Uniaxial Nodal Forces](a1.png)
 ## Acknowledgements